olumayor99/Yolo/README.md

 4. [Helm](https://helm.sh/docs/intro/install/)
 5. [Terraform](https://developer.hashicorp.com/terraform/downloads)

 Once the requirements are met, you need to create an ACCESS KEY on your AWS account and configure AWSCLI to use it.
-You can use [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html) tutorial if you don't know how to go about it.
+You can use [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html) tutorial if you don't know how to go about that.

 The next step is to clone this repository and go into the folder using the following commands in your preferred terminal: